mcthuesen/MobilePay-PoS-v10/docs/payment_flows.md

 ### Cancelling Payments

 A payment is cancellable by the client until the state has changed to *Captured* or *ExpiredAndCancelled*.
-Furthermore, a payment can be cancelled by the user when the payment is in state *Paired* or *IssuedToUser*.
+Furthermore, a payment can be cancelled by the customer when the payment is in state *Paired* or *IssuedToCustomer*.
-Payments can be cancelled by calling the endpoint **/v10/payments/{paymentId}/cancel**.
-It requires the payment id of the payment to be cancelled.
+Payments can be cancelled by calling the endpoint ``POST /api/v10/payments/{paymentId}/cancel``.
+It requires the ``paymentId`` of the payment to be cancelled.
 When the payment has been cancelled the state transitions to *CancelledByClient*.
-If the user cancels the payment the state will transition to *CancelledByUser*.
+If the customer cancels the payment the state will transition to *CancelledByCustomer*.

-The diagrams below show the sunshine scenarios for a payment cancelled by the client and a payment cancelled by the user, respectively.
+The diagrams below show the sunshine scenarios for a payment cancelled by the client and a payment cancelled by the customer, respectively.
 When the client cancels the payment a notification is sent to the app.
 The app returns to the pay screen with a message saying that the payment was cancelled by the shop.

 [![](assets/images/cancel-by-client.png)](assets/images/cancel-by-client.png)

-When the user cancels the payment the app will show a message saying that the payment was cancelled.
-The status of the payment when queried will be *CancelledByUser*.
+When the customer cancels the payment the app will show a message saying that the payment was cancelled.
+The status of the payment when queried will be *CancelledByCustomer*.

 [![](assets/images/cancel-by-user.png)](assets/images/cancel-by-user.png)

 The cancel funtionality can be used in various scenarios.
-It could be that the user changed his/her mind about paying with MobilePay or that something in the request was not correct (maybe the user added another item after the payment was initiated).
+It could be that the customer changed their mind about paying with MobilePay or that something in the request was not correct (maybe the customer added another item after the payment was initiated).
 In these cases the cancelling of the payment is straight forward and as shown in the diagrams above.

 The cancel functionality can also be used in case of non-sunshine scenarios.
 It could be if the call to initiate a payment is faulty or if the client never receives the response.
-In this case the client should either retry the call (as described in [Error Handling](api_principles#error_handling)) or the client could try to get the payment id by the order id and cancel afterwards.
+In this case the client should either retry the call (as described in [Error Handling](api_principles#error_handling)) or the client could try to get the ``paymentId`` by the ``orderId`` and cancel afterwards.

 ### Cancelling Refunds

 A refund is cancellable until it reaches the state *Captured* or *ExpiredAndCancelled*.
-Refunds can only be cancelled by the client since there is no user involved in the process.
-A refund can be cancelled by calling the endpoint **/v10/refunds/{refundId}/cancel**.
+Refunds can only be cancelled by the client since there is no customer involved in the process.
+A refund can be cancelled by calling the endpoint ``POST /api/v10/refunds/{refundId}/cancel``.
 It requires the id of the refund that was returned when the refund was initiated.
 When the refund has been cancelled the state transitions to *CancelledByClient*.

 [![](assets/images/cancel-refund-by-client.png)](assets/images/cancel-refund-by-client.png)